eosnetworkfoundation/docs/docs/50_eos-evm/10_basic-setup/50_supported_tokens.md

 title: Supported tokens
 ---

-> ⚠ Disclaimer
+> ⚠ **Disclaimer:**
+>
 > Please note that none of these tokens or smart contracts are endorsed by the ENF.
-Engaging with these must be done at the risk of the user.
+> Engaging with these must be done at the risk of the user.
 > All the resources within this document are to be taken as educational material and NOT financial advice.
 Trading and/or investing in
 > cryptocurrency and/or any related commodities/securities/derivatives/instruments is extremely high risk and you can very easily
 > lose all of your investment capital!